 Itchen Navigation: Access

-The “Itchen Way” is a footpath which follows the river from near its source at Cheriton to Woolston where the Itchen joins Southampton Water.
-Although substantial lengths of the path that follows the Navigation were improved by the Itchen Navigation Heritage Trail Project between 2007 and 2012, other lengths of the path are not in the best of repair although passable.
+The “Itchen Way” is a footpath that follows the river from near its source at Cheriton to Woolston where the Itchen joins Southampton Water.
+Although substantial lengths of the path following the Navigation were improved by the Itchen Navigation Heritage Trail Project between 2007 and 2012, other lengths of the path are not in the best of repair although passable.
 Some places, particularly between Mans Bridge and Bishopstoke, are eroded and, as the towing path was originally built out of chalk rubble, it can be quite slippery in all but the driest weather.
 It is advisable that suitable footwear is worn.

 The “Itchen Navigation Heritage Trail” (formerly known as the “Itchen Navigation Footpath”) is a portion of the “Itchen Way” running alongside or near the Navigation from Winchester to Wood Mill.

 Following work to restore the disused Hockley Railway Viaduct, Winchester City Council designated the “Viaduct Way” to run from the Winchester Guildhall to the South Winchester Park & Ride in Otterbourne Road via the Hockley Viaduct.
 Part of the “Viaduct Way” parallels the Navigation, particularly between Tun Bridge and Hockley following Twyford Lane.
 The Way is also part of National Cycle Route 23 which runs from Reading to Sandown on the Isle of Wight.

 The Hampshire and Isle of Wight Wildlife Trust set up a series of circular walks which incorporate lengths of the Navigation.
 The Trust produced leaflets giving details of these walks for all abilities, between 2 and 6 miles in length which used to be available on their website but are no longer advertised there.
-However, copies of most of these leaflets maybe downloaded from these sites:
+However, copies of these leaflets maybe downloaded from these sites: